hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 additional css.
 We have disabled all the css that we don't need in profiles/default/cssregistry.xml

-The theme is built with responsive design principle in mind and mobile first approach, so the less folder is structured in this fashion.
+The theme is built with responsive design principle in mind, so the less folder is structured in this fashion.

 We have three major devices that we are theming for: mobile, tablet and desktop.
 All of them have a separate folder that holds all the styles that are applied